leonardt/ast_tools/README.md

 ## Inlining If Statements
-This macro allows you to evaluate `if` statements at function definition time, so the resulting rewritten function will have marked `if` statements "inlined" (if statement is removed from the final code and replaced with the chosen branch based on evaluating the condition in the definition's enclosing scope).
+This macro allows you to evaluate `if` statements at function definition time, so the resulting rewritten function will have the `if` statements marked "inlined" removed from the final code and replaced with the chosen branch based on evaluating the condition in the definition's enclosing scope.  `if` statements are marked by using the form `if inline(...):` where `inline` is imported from the `ast_tools.macros` package.  `if` statements not matching this pattern will be ignored by the rewrite logic.

 Here's an example
 ```python